smford/eeh-esp32-rfid/README.md

 - Make override codes be stored as a nested array within the config struct and in json.
 Hard to arrange, instead used simple csv method

 ## Done
+- Mask out secrets from all output
+- Cleanup PARAM_INPUT_1 and PARAM_INPUT_2
 - Make shipping metrics optional
 - Regularly send "in use data" back to somewhere
 - Send stats back to influxdb